 Doctors can diagnose this disorder once a patient has had the symptoms for at least 6 weeks.
 These symptoms may include morning stiffness, limping, reluctance to move an affected joint, joint pain and swelling.

-systemic JRA may have intermittent fever, rash, swollen lymph nodes, and in some cases liver, spleen, (very rarely) lung involvement and eye inflammation.
+Patients with systemic JRA may have intermittent fever, rash, swollen lymph nodes, and in some cases liver, spleen, (very rarely) lung involvement and eye inflammation.

 The cause of this autoimmune disease is also unknown.
 Its tendency may be inherited but it is believed that a triggering event is required for it to emerge.
-Several types of blood tests and x-rays are
+Several types of blood tests and x-rays are done to aid diagnosis.

-so treatment is to relieve the discomfort of the symptoms.
-It is a heart breaking disease to see children suffer.
+There is no cure so treatment is to relieve the discomfort of the symptoms.
+It is a heart-breaking disease to see children suffer.

 The term "autoimmune pancreatitis" was first used in Japan in 1995 to describe a newly recognized form of chronic pancreatitis.
 Since then, Mayo Clinic has played a major role in identifying, describing and treating the disorder in the United States.

 This is a chronic autoimmune disease that affects the central nervous system.
 It causes Inflammation and the destruction of myelin.
-Myelin surrounds nerve fibers and acts like insulation on a wire preventing “short-circuits” that divert a nerve signal from having its desired effects.
+Myelin surrounds nerve fibers and acts like insulation on a wire preventing “short-circuits” that diverts a nerve signal from having its desired effects.

 The first symptoms usually occur between ages 20-40.
-It affects women more frequently than men, is more common in Northern European Caucasians.
-It important to manage the symptoms of multiple sclerosis, as well as, treating the disease before permanent damage causes symptoms.
+It affects women more frequently than men, it is more common in Northern European Caucasians.
+It is important to manage the symptoms of multiple sclerosis, as well as, treating the disease before permanent damage causes symptoms.

 Autoimmune Disease: How to Stop Your Body From Attacking Its